Skip to content

 Tokyo, Japan garden

-At the Kokyo (Imperial Palace), you'll find a beautiful green setting.
-This palace served as the emperor's official residence from 1868, when he moved to Tokyo.
+The Meiji Temple next to Yoyogi Park is also worth a visit.
+At Kokyo (the Imperial Palace) you will find a beautiful green area.
+This palace has been the emperor's official residence since 1868, when he moved to Tokyo.

 Sunset Kokyo Imperial Palace